jarsenau11/java_connect4/README.md

 - add the following line to the VM Options:

 ``` "--module-path [/path/to/JavaFX/lib] --add-modules=javafx.controls" ```
-where [/path/to/JavaFX/lib] is your path to the JavaFX lib folder.
+where [/path/to/JavaFX/lib] is your path to the JavaFX lib folder
+For example: ```java --enable-preview --module-path E:/javafx/javafx-sdk-18.0.1/lib --add-modules javafx.controls -jar connect4.jar```

 The main method is located in src/ui/Connect4GUI.java